 This vegan cashew parmesan is easy to make, delicious, and can be sprinkled on any savory dish!
-It’s perfect on pasta, salads, and pizza!
+It’s perfect on pasta, salads or pizza!
 It takes 5 minutes to make and stores well in the fridge for a few weeks.

 I used to be a major cheese lover.
 Cheese and crackers, pizza, cheese all over my pasta, mac and cheese and just straight up cheese.
-Until I realized dairy was heavily contributing to my breakouts and I swore off dairy for good.
+But then I realized dairy was heavily contributing to my skin woes and I swore off dairy for good.
 Well, at least for the most part, I can’t say no to soft serve.

 I always loved a sprinkle of parmesan on pasta and caesar salads, and struggled to find an alternative when I ditched dairy.
-Well ladies and gents, this cashew parmesan is easy, savory, perfectly salty and sprinkles perfectly on any pasta dish.
+This cashew parmesan is easy, savory, perfectly salty and sprinkles perfectly on any pasta dish.

 How to make this recipe